emilioalopez/chrome-newtab-boilerplate/README.md

 ## How to use

-Fork this repo and override `newtab.html`.
+Fork this repo (or click `Use this template`).
 To preview the new tab in chrome you‘ll need to load the extension in Chrome.
-For more info check out the official [getting started guide](https://developers.chrome.com/extensions/getstarted).
+For more info on this process check out the official [getting started guide](https://developers.chrome.com/extensions/getstarted).